Ground-Robot-Swarm/TAMUCC-GRS/README.md

 # SwarmBaseCode-ROS
+# Modified by Alan Garduno from Texas A&M University - Corpus Christi
 This repository is a ROS (Robot Operating System) controller framework for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition.

 This repository contains: